gortonsoftware/-GORTON-SOFTWARE-/index.md

 ## Gorton Software

-⚡ We're your Data Analytics partner.
+⚡ We're your all-season Data Analytics partner.

 ⚡ We're a Team of Data Analytics Consultants with 10+ years of industry experience working on data visualization, integrating multiple on-premises as well cloud data sources using standard, custom connectors or REST API's and publishing the dashboards to cloud service.